pterodactyl/documentation/community/tutorials/custom_theme_setup.md

 # Creating a theme for Pterodactyl
 This tutorial briefly covers how to create a theme for Pterodactyl without overwriting the main theme files.

-## Method 1: Using CLI
+## Using CLI
-To begin, we will be using php artisan as it's the easiest and quickest method to do so.
+To begin, we will be using php artisan as it's the easiest and quickest method to do so than igaster's method.
 Let's begin by creating by going to your panel's main directory typically installed at `/var/www/pterodactyl`.
 The command below is a straight-forward setup.
 This setup will cover the majority of the functions all for you such as Theme Name, Views Location, Assets Location etc. So let's create a theme!

 ``` bash